-- : Doubles the current zoom level.
+- : double the current zoom level.

-- : Reverts back to Audacity's default zoom, where you can see 5 - 10 seconds at a time.
+- : reverts back to Audacity's default zoom, where you can see 5 - 10 seconds at a time.

-- : Cuts the current zoom level in half.
+- : cuts the current zoom level in half

 Four of the view commands have equivalent buttons on the right of the Edit Toolbar: